dapr/components-contrib/tests/certification/state/sqlite/README.md

 ## TTLs and cleanups

+Also test the `tableName` and `metadataTableName` metadata properties.

 1. Correctly parse the `cleanupIntervalInSeconds` metadata property:
-   - No value uses the default value (3600 seconds)
+   - No value uses the default value (disabled)
-   - A positive value sets the interval to the given number of seconds
+   - A positive value sets the interval
    - A zero or negative value disables the cleanup
 2. The cleanup method deletes expired records and updates the metadata table with the last time it ran
 3. The cleanup method doesn't run if the last iteration was less than `cleanupIntervalInSeconds` or if another process is doing the cleanup